albn-itu/uni-notes/semester-7/ML/notes/ML/Dispositions.md

     - These 2 reduce bias and improve consistency
 - Regression
     - Uncertainty can be used to evaluate the confidence and variability of the prediction
-    - Data cleaning is extremely critical as the model as bad data can significantly affect the fit of the resulting model....
+    - Data cleaning is extremely critical as bad data can significantly affect the fit of the resulting model....
 See exercise
+    - A model is only as good as the data it is trained on
 - Classification
     - Uncertainty estimation determines the confindence of the assignment of a particular class of labels
     - Misclassification can be seen as a form of uncertainty that has to be handled in the data cleaning